 3 – Maarten Heinekin Regatta

-The dates have been confirmed for the next five years so get them in your diary and prepare to witness 37 countries be represented with 200 sailboats taking part in the Regatta.
+The dates have been confirmed for the next 5 years to make sure you have them block booked in!
+For 2022 it’s the 3rd March to 6th March.
+Prepare to witness more than 35 countries be represented by over 200 sailboats, all taking part in the Regatta.
 This annual Caribbean event invites you to enjoy an ice-cold Heineken at their unique parties where international music artists have featured in the past.

 The Regatta has been around since 1980 and only eight years ago it reached its largest entry field at 289 boats, so let’s start visiting this festival on the seas and hopefully witness not only an incredible unique atmosphere, but some more breaking records too!